 It’s tough to write a book without an outline, construct a building without a blueprint, or draw a picture without a rough sketch.
-Similarly, it can be hard to create an animation, campaign, presentation, or edit a video without a storyboard.
+Similarly, it can be hard to create a photo animation, campaign, presentation, or edit a video without a storyboard.

 Whether you’re a junior designer or an art director, storyboarding can help you organize your thoughts and plan out your great ideas.
 This way, when you’re ready to sit down and create your next masterpiece, you have all of your ducks in a row.
 And you can get right to work without wasting any time or resources.